cardano-scaling/alba/docs/intro.md

-- Assume that, a prover, who has a large collection of data, wants to convince a verifier that their set contains at least a minimum number of elements that satisfy a specific condition, known as a predicate, even if the prover only shares a portion of it.
+- Assume that a prover has a large collection of data.
+They want to convince a verifier that their set contains at least a minimum number of elements satisfying a specific condition, known as a predicate.
+This remains true even if the prover only shares a portion of their data.
+- A trivial solution to this problem would be for the prover to provide the entire dataset or all sequence elements to the verifier.
+However, this approach is inefficient due to the large size of the data and communication costs.
 - The Approximate Lower Bound Argument (ALBA) protocol is a new cryptographic primitive that solves this problem efficiently.
+- ALBA is designed to prove knowledge efficiently by leveraging an *approximate lower bound*.
-- The protocol makes use of a small gap between the size of what the prover actually has and the threshold the verifier knows they have, enabling small proofs and short prover and verifier running times.
+  - This approach establishes a gap between the prover's actual knowledge and the threshold needed to convince the verifier.
-- ALBA also supports weighted elements, where each element has an assigned importance or weight.
-This allows the prover to demonstrate that the total weight of their set meets a required threshold, rather than simply the count of elements.
+  - The gap enables compact proofs and efficient verification.
-- ALBA supports scalable and efficient proof mechanisms in decentralized systems, i.e., voting schemes.
+- ALBA supports both centralized and decentralized setups, as well as weighted and unweighted datasets, making it useful for applications such as blockchain protocols, voting systems, and multisignature schemes.

 ## Overview
-- **The protocol**
+- **The Protocol**
-    - The protocol addresses the problem of succinctly proving knowledge of a large set of verifiable evidence.
+  - The protocol addresses the challenge of succinctly proving knowledge of a large set of verifiable evidence.
-    - The prover convinces the verifier by revealing only a subset of this evidence, thus achieving efficiency in both proof size and communication.
+  - The prover convinces the verifier by revealing only a subset of this evidence, achieving efficiency in both proof size and communication.
-    - Given a large set $S_p$ that satisfies a predicate $R$ such that $|S_p| \geq n_p$, the prover wants to convince the verifier that the set contains more than $n_f$ elements, where $n_f$ is a threshold strictly smaller than $n_p$.
+  - Given a large set $S_p$ that satisfies a predicate $R$ such that $|S_p| \geq n_p$, the prover aims to convince the verifier that the set contains more than $n_f$ elements, where $n_f$ is a threshold strictly smaller than $n_p$.
-        - This creates an _approximate_ lower bound, as the verifier is convinced that $S_p$ meets or exceeds a threshold, though the actual size might be greater.
+    - This establishes an _approximate_ lower bound because the prover's proof guarantees the presence of more than $n_f$ elements, but the actual set size $|S_p|$ is typically greater.
+The term "approximate" reflects that the bound is loose rather than tight.
+    - $n_p$ might be smaller than $|S_p|$ for various practical reasons:
+      - *Uncertainty about* $|S_p|$: In scenarios like probabilistic lotteries, not all elements of the set are sent, and the actual number depends on the lottery draw.
+      - *Timeliness*: The prover may want to generate a proof as soon as possible without waiting to collect all elements in the dataset.
+Even with $n < n_p$ (and $n > n_f$), there is a chance of successfully generating a proof.
-    - ALBA achieves efficiency by making use of the gap between the provable lower bound and the actual size, enabling rapid verification without compromising security.
-The greater the gap, the smaller the proof, and the faster its generation.
+  - ALBA achieves efficiency by leveraging the gap between the provable lower bound ($n_f$) and the actual set size ($|S_p|$).
+This gap enables compact proofs and rapid verification without compromising security.
+The larger the ratio $n_p / n_f$, the smaller the proof and the faster its generation.
 - **Historical context**
     - The concept builds on classic approaches in proof systems, where similar challenges in communication complexity were addressed by using probabilistic techniques or interactive protocols.
     - Previous methods were largely theoretical and less efficient for practical, large-scale applications.
 - **Design goals**
-    - ALBA aims to minimize both proof size and computational load, making it feasible for high-throughput settings like blockchain networks.
-    - The protocol is versatile and adaptable, supporting non-interactive proofs in both the random oracle and common reference string model as well as allowing multi-prover scenario in decentralized environments.
-        - This makes it of special interest for multi-party environment, such as a blockchain where many parties collectively validate transactions.
+  - *Efficiency*: Ensure fast proof generation and verification with minimal computational and communication overhead.
+  - *Scalability*: Handle large datasets with low thresholds, suitable for high-throughput applications like blockchains.
+  - *Flexibility*: Support a range of configurations, including weighted/unweighted and centralized/decentralized setups.
+  - *Practical Usability*: Provide developers with an implementation that bridges theoretical concepts and real-world use cases.
 - **Setup and interaction models**
-    - Non-interactive Model:
+  - *Centralized Model*:
-        - ALBA provides a non-interactive proof of knowledge in the random oracle model (_NIROPK_), where the verifier can extract knowledge directly from observing queries.
+    - A single prover generates a proof by selecting subsets of elements that satisfy certain conditions, outputting a compact certificate for the verifier.
-    - Decentralized Model:
+  - *Decentralized Model*:
-        - ALBA is also adapted for decentralized, multi-prover settings, where several entities hold parts of $S_p$ and communicate over a network to jointly prove possession of evidence, achieving efficiency in both communication and computation.
+    - Multiple participants contribute their elements to an aggregator, who combines them into a single proof.
+    - This model is particularly efficient in scenarios requiring distributed collaboration, such as proof-of-stake blockchains or voting protocols.
+  - *Weighted and Unweighted Configurations*:
+    - In the unweighted setting, the proof involves demonstrating possession of a minimum number of elements.
+    - In the weighted setting, each element has an associated integer weight, and the prover demonstrates that the total weight meets or exceeds the required threshold.
+  - *Proof Construction Methods*:
+    - *Telescope*: Filters and narrows down subsets of elements through staged conditions, optimizing for speed and size.
+    - *Lottery*: Probabilistically selects elements in decentralized environments, supporting both weighted and unweighted setups.